learn-co-students/node-install-lab-g-416/README.md

 Note: for older Mac OS X machines, you can pick 32-bit versions.

 If there's no installer for your OS, you can get source code and compile it yourself (look for the installing from a tar file section in this file).
 The One-Click installer options will work for most of developers.
 If you need other installation recipes, proceed with this text.
-Otherwise, run `$ npm test` to test the versions.
+Otherwise, run `npm test` to test the versions.
 You will see pass or not.

 Note: If you need to downgrade or upgrade Node, you can use one-click installer for that version.
 However, if you do it often enough (maybe you have 2 projects which require different versions) n/nave/nvm is a better option (covered below).